U.S. News Rankings

 |School mission and unique qualities (as provided by the school):|

 Bluffton University offers programs in the liberal arts and sciences and in select professional fields, at both the undergraduate and master's degree level.
 Its wooded residential campus with state-of-the-art academic and recreational facilities benefits from a small town location with ready access to nearby commercial centers.
-Bluffton's 108-year legacy is expressed today in its enduring values of discovery, community, respect and service.
+Immediately adjacent to campus is the 160 acre Bluffton University Nature Preserve, accessible to members of the campus community.
+Bluffton's 112-year legacy is expressed today in its enduring values of discovery, community, respect and service.
 The Bluffton educational experience sparks self-examination, intellectual development, career preparation, an expanded global outlook, and reflection on one's own faith commitments and ultimate purposes in life.
+Bluffton has a strong commitment to cross-cultural education.
+More than 85 percent of Bluffton's undergraduate students participate in at least one significant cross-cultural educational experience, led by a member of Bluffton's faculty, in select foreign or U.S. locations, most typically during the optional month-long May term.
+Bluffton also maintains multiple semester-long cross-cultural opportunities, including its signature Northern Ireland program that examines issues of peace and conflict.
+Among Bluffton's less commonly-found undergraduate majors are dietetics, public health, digital graphic design, writing, and worship arts.
+Other distinctive programs include an annual civic engagement theme that informs a wide range of programming across campus, the long-standing C. Henry Smith Scholars program, student summer research Discovery Grants, and a student leadership development program.

 |School type||private, coed college|